fluxroot/pulse/README.md

 execution.
 The C++ Edition is written in C++11.
 It has been compiled successfully using g++ 4.9.1 and Visual C++ 2013.

-There are two branches available in the repository.

-- **skeleton**
-The skeleton branch contains just the basic code to hook up with the Java Chess Protocol Interface (*Java Edition*).
-Start from here if you want to build your own chess engine.

-- **master**
-The master branch contains a very basic chess engine.
-It knows all the rules and plays chess, but lacks more sophisticated features.
-Start from the skeleton branch and try to beat the master branch. :)

 Features
 --------